 Our work can be extended in several directions.
-Our eventual goal is to incorporate different design decisions that we have described here, into a design tool, where a part of the decision selection strategy can be automated.
+We are currently developing an application design tool $Marple{ASSIST}$ , which will incorporate different design decisions that we have described here and which will automate a part of the decision selection strategy.
 We intend to investigate if the attributes from a performance signature is sufficient to predict the performance when the kernel is reused in a larger application context.
 Another worthwhile extension of our work could be partial automation of application optimization through the composition of kernels.